bonnopc/automobile-search-assignment/README.md

 npm start
 ```

-Or, you can open enter below command in two different terminals.
+Or, you can enter these two commands in two different terminals.

 ```
 sh start_dev_server.sh